Christian-Me/mealie-import-menu_planner/readme.md

 * only minor error handling implemented.
 * I'm not sure what will be overwritten or patched/updated by the API request `PATCH /api/recipes/{slug} Patch One`.
 So be careful with existing recipes.
 * recipes appear in an running session of Mealie by clicking on the menu.
+When you edit the recipe new ingredients and units will show as empty!.
+So **refresh the page before editing**
-For newly cerated ingredients and units you have to refresh the page!
+* For newly cerated ingredients and units you have to refresh the page!
 * only tested with **German language** and **metric units**!
 * perhaps fine tune of fuzzy search is necessary.
 * no bulk export from menu planner seams possible.